 A&SC staff are here to facilitate research and access to collections for the broader Ryerson community.
-Appointments to view items in either the Archives or Special Collections reading rooms can be made via telephone or email.
+Appointments to view items in the Archives & Special Collections reading room can be made via telephone or email.
 When making an appointment, please include the reference number of the item, or collection or call number of the books you would like to consult.
-Books and periodicals can be searched in advance of your visit through the Ryerson Library catalogue.
-Any of the books or periodicals from the catalogue that are located in the Archives or Special Collections reading rooms will be noted as such in the ‘Location’ area in the record.
-All other A&SC materials can be searched in advance of your visit through the A&SC database.

-Please feel free to make an appointment for more in-depth research assistance tailored to your specific research interests by emailing Special Collections (email@example.com) or the Archives (firstname.lastname@example.org) with the subject of your research, the collection you would like to access and your preferred time.
+Please feel free to make an appointment for more in-depth research assistance tailored to your specific research interests by emailing firstname.lastname@example.org with the subject of your research, the collection you would like to access and your preferred time.
 The A&SC staff will enable you to engage in efficient and productive research by orienting you to the available materials and search tools that are relevant to your research interests.

 Unfortunately, we can’t conduct your research for you.
 We’re happy to help you locate and access records; navigate our database, catalogue, and paper-based finding aids; digitize material for educational use; access existing digitized material; and refer you to other collections items that are related to your topic.
 We can’t do things like conduct preliminary searches; research, locate, and digitize the results of subject-based search requests sent in remotely; read through large files in search of items relevant to your research; or clear image reproduction rights with third-party permissions holders.